Terkea/django_react_template/README.md

 ### Django user model
-Custom fields can be appended to the default `userprofile model` that we provided by editing the model itself and the serializer.
+Custom fields can be appended to the default `userprofile model` that we provided by editing the model itself and the serializer. which can be located in `django/api/models/` and `django/api/serializers/

 # Documentation